The modal theory of the category of sets: The modal theory of the category of sets and functions

 Finally, suppose that $W_0 \not \models \varphi(\psi_0, \ldots, \psi_n)$, where $\varphi$ is a propositional modal assertion, and $\psi_i$s are from the language of substitution instances.
 Due to the~\nameref{Modalityeliminationtheorem.Sets}, we can assume, without loss of generality, that each $\psi_i$ belongs to $\Lambda$.
 Observe from the definition of the translation that $\bigl( \varphi(\psi_0,\ldots,\psi_n) \bigr)^* = \varphi(\psi_0^*,\ldots,\psi_n^*)$.
 It follows that $(M,w_0) \not \models \varphi(\psi_0^*,\ldots,\psi_n^*)$.
 However, the propositional modal theory $\theoryf{Prepartition}_n$ is normal and, therefore, closed under substitutions.
 Consequently, $\varphi$ cannot be valid at $(M,w_0)$.
 Since $\varphi$ was chosen arbitrarily, any statement that is not valid at $W_0$ cannot be in the propositional modal theory $\theoryf{Prepartition}_n$.
 And so, for any non-empty world $W_0$ in $\Sets$ such that $|W_0|=n$, we have $\theoryf{Prepartition}_n \of \Val_{\Sets}(W_0, {\LDiamondofeq}_{W_0})$.

 We now show that the propositional modal validities of any world of size $n > 0$ are contained in the propositional modal theory $\theoryf{Prepartition}_n$, with respect to formulaic substitutions.
-By the~\nameref{LabelingLemma}, it suffices to provide a labeling for a prepartition prelattice of $n$ with clusters of size at most $m$, for an arbitrarily large $m$.
-Suppose $F$ is such a prelattice.
-To produce a labeling, we assign each node $w=(P,k)$ in $F$ the assertion
+By the~\nameref{LabelingLemma}, it suffices to label an arbitrary finite prepartition prelattice $F$ of $n$.
+For each partition $P$ of $\{0,\ldots,n-1\}$, write the finite cluster over $P$ as

-where $P$ is viewed as a formula in the constants $\bar a$ (cf. section~\ref{Section.Modality-elimination-in-Sets}), $\sigma_k(\bar a)$ expresses that there are precisely $k$ elements other than the values of $\bar a$ for $k<m$, and $\sigma_m(\bar a)$ expresses that there are at least $m$ such elements.
+where $r_P$ may depend on $P$.
+For $k<r_P$, let $\Phi_{(P,k)}$ say that $P[\bar a]$ holds and that there are exactly $k$ elements other than the values of $\bar a$; let $\Phi_{(P,r_P)}$ say that $P[\bar a]$ holds and that there are at least $r_P$ such elements.
+Thus the final node of each cluster is its own local ``at least'' bucket.

-It is clear that $W_0\models\Phi_{w_0}$ and that every world in the cone above $W_0$ satisfies exactly one label $\Phi_w$.
+These labels partition the cone above $W_0$: the image of $\bar a$ determines a unique partition $P$, and the number of elements outside that image is either exactly $k<r_P$ or at least $r_P$.
+Also $W_0$ satisfies the label of the initial node.
 Now fix $w=(P,k)$ and $v=(Q,l)$ in $F$.
-If $w\le_F v$, then $P$ refines $Q$ (equivalently, $Q$ is coarser than $P$).
-Suppose $W$ in the cone above $W_0$ satisfies $\Phi_w$, that is\ $W\models P[\bar a]\land\sigma_k[\bar a]$.
-Let $B$ be a set containing one point for each block of $Q$, and let $C$ be a disjoint set of size $l$.
-Set $U:=B\cup C$.
-Define a function $f\colon W\to U$ by sending each distinguished element named by $a_i$ to the point of $B$ corresponding to the $Q$-block of $i$, and sending every other element of $W$ arbitrarily into $B$.
-Then in $U$ the equalities among the tuple $f(\bar a)$ are exactly those prescribed by $Q$, while the elements of $C$ are precisely the $l$ elements outside the image of the distinguished tuple.
-Thus
+If $w\le_F v$, then $Q$ is a coarsening of $P$.
+From any world satisfying $\Phi_w$, choose a target set $U=B\cup C$, where $B$ has one point for each block of $Q$ and $C$ is disjoint from $B$, of size $l$ if $l<r_Q$ and of size $r_Q$ if $l=r_Q$.
+Map each distinguished element named by $a_i$ to the point of $B$ corresponding to the $Q$-block of $i$, and send every other element arbitrarily into $B$.
+The target then satisfies $\Phi_v$, and hence $\Phi_w\vdash\possible\Phi_v$ in the cone above $W_0$.
+Conversely, if a world satisfying $\Phi_w$ can access a world satisfying $\Phi_v$, then the equality pattern of the parameter tuple can only coarsen, so $Q$ is a coarsening of $P$, equivalently $w\le_F v$.
+Therefore $w\mapsto\Phi_w$ is a labeling, and by the Labeling Lemma we conclude that